MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/TextView.md

 [gtk_text_view_] get_input_purpose
 ----------------------------------

-Gets the value of the prop `input-purpose` property.
+Gets the value of the *input-purpose* property.

 Since: 3.6